jbalboni/super-res/README.md

     //somewhere else
     myResource.get({id: 1}; // returns a promise wrapped in $q.when() to hook into digest cycle

-The api is generally the same, but some things are not yet implemented:
+The api is generally the same, but some things are not yet implemented.
+Here's what's on the list to add:
 - transforms
-- http headers
+- passing http headers
 - caching
 - withCredentials
 - stripTrailingSlashes
+- tests
+- batching

 Differences from angular-resource:
 - Entirely promise based.
 No more $promise properties